orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/02-Whirlpool Management/01-Create Pool.md

 ## 4. Next Steps

 After creating a liquidity pool, the pool is still empty and requires liquidity for people to trade against.
-To make the pool functional, open a postion and add liquidity at a ratio that matches the current price.
+To make the pool functional, open a position and add liquidity at a ratio that matches the current price.
 This enables traders to swap between tokens and helps you start earning fees.